Kurtis Blow

 Kurtis Walker (born August 9, 1959), known professionally by his stage name Kurtis Blow, is an American rapper, songwriter, and record producer.
 Walker is the first commercially successful rapper and the first to sign with a major record label.
 "The Breaks", a single from his 1980 self-titled debut album, is the first certified gold record rap song.
 Over his career he released 17 albums.
 He is an ordained minister.
+He also serves as leader of the group Hip Hop Alliance.

 Early life, family and education

 Walker was raised in Harlem, Manhattan, New York City.
 He attended CCNY and Nyack College, studying communications/film and ministry.